 Tyrosine has a positive effect on the sleep cycle of children.
 In combination with complex proteins rich in tryptophan, tyrosine can regularize their circadian rhythm and battle severe stress (3).

-3. Manages Attention Deficit Disorder
+3. Helps Attention Deficit Disorder

 Tyrosine is the precursor of key neurotransmitters like epinephrine, norepinephrine, dopamine, and other catecholamines.
 These hormones control the oxygen consumption in your brain and maintain blood pressure and blood glucose levels.